 Can I run with my dog?

 I am a visually impaired runner, can I run with a Guide?

-Yes, please contact the Event Director and advise the name of the Guide, who must be clearly marked as such but will not appear in the official results.
+Yes, please contact the Event Director and advise the name of the Guide, who must be clearly marked as such.

 Will my finish time appear on Power of Ten?